 Source: UNCTAD. (in millions of current USD)

 Mergers and acquisitions (M&A) are a strategy used by firms to expand globally.
 Since M&A are also financial transactions requiring large amounts of capital, they are linked with boom and bust phases that commonly characterize the financial sector.
 After a phase of quick expansion lasting about 5 years, there is a retrenchment phase as the profitability of the accumulated investments is assessed.
-A fast growth in capital investment is commonly associated with misallocations in projects and assets with limited or no profitability.
+Fast growth in capital investment is commonly associated with misallocations in projects and assets with limited or no profitability.